vpakhuchyi/censor/docs/index.md

   // Here is what we'll see in the log:
   //Output: `2038/10/25 12:00:01 INFO Request payload=[1, 2, 3]`

+  cfg := config.Config{
+    Formatter: config.Formatter{
+      MaskValue:            config.DefaultMaskValue,
       // If you want to display the pointer symbol before the pointed value in the output,
-  // you can use the `censor.DisplayPointerSymbol(b bool)` option.
-In this case, the output will look like this:
+      // you can use the `DisplayPointerSymbol` configuration option.
+      // In this case, the output will look like this:

-  censor.DisplayPointerSymbol(true)
+      DisplayPointerSymbol: true,
+    },
+  }

+  p := censor.NewWithConfig(cfg)

-  slog.Info("Request", "payload", censor.Format(v))
+  slog.Info("Request", "payload", p.Format(v))
   // Here is what we'll see in the log:
   //Output: `2038/10/25 12:00:01 INFO Request payload=&[1, 2, 3]`
 }